June Marieezy: Personal life

-In 2015, Marieezy met her future-husband and fellow musician, French Kiwi Juice, while performing on stage at Malasimbo Music and Arts Festival in 2015.
+In 2015, Marieezy met her future-husband and fellow musician, French Kiwi Juice (FKJ), while performing on stage at Malasimbo Music and Arts Festival in 2015.

-Fenton announced the couple had a child in the winter of 2019 on Instagram.
+FKJ announced the couple had a child in the winter of 2019 on Instagram.
 In 2019, the song "100 Roses" was written to commemorate the birth of their newborn child.
 On July 30, 2021, Marieezy released the music video for "Bayou" announcing her pregnancy and showcasing her belly bump.

 Career

 During her time in Manila, she cultivated a local audience that has since catapulted her to international stages.
-She has performed all around the world including Hong Kong, The Juicebox in London, and Urbanscapes in Malaysia.
+She has performed around the world including in Hong Kong, The Juicebox in London, and Urbanscapes in Malaysia.

 Marieezy's first and most popular song on Spotify is FKJ's remix of 'Fly' off the Virgo EP.
 The two also played at the Malasimbo Music & Arts Festival in 2015 in the Philippines.

 In 2018, Marieezy announced she would be releasing new music every full moon for 12 years, known as moondrops.